 Quack has designated a Data Protection Officer and they can be reached by emailing DPO@quackapp.com or by post at the address above.

 Who can use Quack?

-You must be aged 13 or over to use Quack.
-When you sign up to use Quack you will be asked to confirm your date of birth so that we can check that you are 13 or over.
-If you are not aged 13 or over you are not permitted to use Quack.
+When you sign up to use Quack, you'll be asked to confirm your date of birth so that we can check that you are 13 or over (don't lie about your age – that's an important rule).

 How is my personal information used by Quack to provide the Quack services to me?

 Quack is a messaging app that allows users to message and send photos to their contacts who have also downloaded the Quack app.
 When you sign up to Quack, the app will access the contacts on your device so that you can see your contacts who are also using Quack.
 You will also be able to see the Quack profiles of friends of friends who are on Quack (this is referred to as the “Circle”) and they will be able to see that you are on Quack.